 New landscaping will be created between the car park and the new entrance, creating a welcoming atmosphere and space for people and wildlife alike to enjoy.
 The car park will be somewhat reconfigured but will we retain a significant number of car parking spaces as well as bike parking and easy pedestrian access from the town centre.

-We have secured the majority of the funding required for work to begin and intend to phase the project with the new build sections being started and completed first.
+We have secured the the funding required for work to begin and intend to phase the project with the new build sections being started and completed first.
 We intend to keep parts of the building in use throughout to minimise disruption to many groups that use the premises.